TheOdinProject/curriculum/README.md

 DONE Add link to profile page on navbar
 DONE Add cancel link to edit page
 DONE Add edit picture on Gravatar link
+* Add links to G+ and Skype and Screenhero
 * Link from modal to user profile page (and pull info from it for quick reference)
 * Set up users index page to list all users and their projects, last login